 Methodist Church of Carson City

 "Speaking of churches there is a statistic in Nevada ... truth as day ... and since I have some time to kill, here goes!
 For every ten saloons or bars in Nevada, there is only one church.
 Yep.
 Church pew or bar stool anyone?
-If this doesn't prove that Nevada is still in a wild west mentality, I don't know what will. #71 conquered." -- Journal Entry, June 2007
+If this doesn't prove that Nevada is still in a wild west mentality, I don't know what will. #71 conquered." -- June 2007

 NW corner of Division and Musser Sts -- Carson City